 - Consider taking contact details from your audience before the presentation.
 If they're willing to share their email address, for example, you could reach out to them after the presentation in a personal way.

 - Send anyone who signs up and shares their contact details a bonus, like a PDF supplement with your top tips from the skill you taught.

 It only takes a few successful presentations to launch your business with enough clients to make the leap from your day job.
 But, you've got to give the audience a chance to connect with you after the presentation to launch those opportunities.
 Interactive presentations can be a key part of that.

 Interacting with your audience is a start, but what if you directly asked for action from the audience?
 Audience activities during presentations are a good way to keep them engaged.

-What I've found when I've used these techniques is that it generally increases audience engagement, even if that engagement is between audience members.
+What I've found when I've used these techniques is that they generally increase audience engagement, even if that engagement is between audience members.
 Breaking down those invisible barriers during a presentation can continue the conversation long after the fact.

 Some presentations transcend themselves because they're shared online with others.
 When you've put so much time into your interactive presentation, why limit yourself to sharing with an audience only in person?

 You never know what will happen when you share an interactive presentation online.
-Maybe the presentation takes on a life of its own, like this Netflix culture slide deck that was published online and has now been viewed 17 million times:
+Maybe the presentation takes on a life of its own.

 When you publish your interactive presentation, you give your work a chance to be seen by others.
 It can reach a greater audience than just those who can attend your live presentation.